cohalloran1/march-madness/src/output/analysis/matchup_1332_vs_1251.md

 ## The Pick

-**Oregon** has the edge in this matchup, but expect a competitive game.
+**Oregon** has a slight edge, but this is essentially a coin flip.
+Could go either way.